Livestock guardian dog: Physical traits

-LGD's are large, powerful dogs, although smaller dogs drive wild animals away from the herd just as effectively.
+LGDs are large, powerful dogs, although smaller dogs drive wild animals away from the herd just as effectively.
 The large size provides guardian dogs with a number of advantages: they retain heat longer, carry more fat reserves and can go without food for longer, are less likely to get bone fractures and tolerate illnesses better.
 Their stride is longer, so they are more efficient at long distances.
 However, dogs that are too large suffer more from the heat, therefore they are used exclusively in the northern regions and in mountain pastures.
 Livestock guardian dogs working with the herds in hot areas are lighter in bone and shorter.

-All LGD's have similar physical traits.
+All LGDs have similar physical traits.
 Differences in appearance reflect the peculiarities of the climate in which these dogs live and work.
-All LGD's have a dense water-repellent coat, strong build, and independent disposition.
+All LGDs have a dense water-repellent coat, strong build, and independent disposition.
 Differences in the colour are determined by local traditions: puppies of a typical colour were given preference for breeding in different regions.
 Rigg notes that often the color of dogs is chosen according to the main color of the livestock: in flocks of white sheep, the dogs are white, with coloured sheep, goats or yaks, the dogs are usually grey or brown.
 It is assumed that animals are calmer about being in a presence of dogs of a similar color.
 In addition, the color of the dog corresponding to the color of the herd reduces the risk of accidental death of the dog when shooting wolves.